kumarallamraju/wvd/wvd-custom-images-with-sig.md

 <span style="color:red;"><font size="4">**How to provision a WVD host pool with a custom image via Shared Image Galleries?**</font></span>

 ***Usecase:***
-I was working with a customer in which they built a master image for their WVD deployments.
-However the image was built in region-1 (e.g. eastus) but wanted to deploy the hostpools in different Azure regions.
-The recommended practice is to use [Shared Image Galleries](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/shared-image-galleries) to replicate the custom images to the target regions (e.g westus, centralus etc..)
+I was working with a customer in which they built a custom image for their WVD deployments.
+However the image was built in region-1 (e.g. eastus) but they wanted to deploy the hostpools in different Azure regions.
+The recommended approach is to use [Shared Image Galleries](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/shared-image-galleries) to replicate the custom images to the target regions (e.g westus, centralus etc..)

 As of today there is no GUI option in Azure Portal to provision a WVD host pool for the custom images available in Shared Image Galleries.